 Order before 13:00

-- The right rope for every purpose -
+- Which rope is the right rope for my boat? -

 Different types of rope with different amounts of stretch are required for each individual purpose on board.
-Unfortunately, there is no one universal rope for every purpose on board.
+Unfortunately, a universal rope doesn't exist for every purpose on board.

 This rope is needed to moor the boat to the berth.
 It doesn't matter whether the vessel is large or small, or if it's a sailboat or a motorboat, because every boat has to be moored in the harbour or docked on the quayside at some point in time.
 The mooring line must be able to withstand a significant amount of physical stress over a long period of time without any issues occuring.
 You can find out which material is best suited for mooring ropes, what length and diameter they should have and how many of them you should have on board in our mooring line guide.